 When will all of these projects/programs start?

-All projects and programs must be fully constructed and implemented within three years.
-Many of the projects will break ground this year (Affordable Housing, Downtown Mobility Hub, Grove Avenue Multiuse Trail, Crosswalk Installations).
+All projects and programs must be fully constructed and implemented within five years.
+The Affordable Housing project has already broken ground with many more of the projects to break ground within this year (Downtown Mobility Hub, Grove Avenue Multiuse Trail, Crosswalk Installations).
 Several of the programs (Ontario Shines, Workforce Development, Small Business Support, Omnitrans Bus Service Improvements) will begin service this year as well.

 PROSPERITY – Access to Job Training & Careers